idubrov/ivans-rv/src/lib/content/2022-05-17-horizontal-stabilizer-priming-1/index.md

 ![](3-water-streaks.jpeg)

 Debating if I should redo the part or not, I decided to wait for the streak to dry, and then I just painted it over with the brush using the leftover primer.
 It kind of looks okay in the end.
+After several hours (which, in my understanding, is not even enough for EkoPoxy to fully cure), I tried to peel it with the aluminum duct tape, and it did not lift anything.

 My reasoning for doing this was, first, that it is less likely for me to ruin the part.
 Second, even if the primer peels off in the end, it wouldn't be the end of the world.